Shuning-Han/FC-based-GCN/README.md

 ## Paper Reference
 If you use or refer to this FCbasedGCN model in your work, please cite the following paper:
-[Paper Title]
-"Early Prediction of Dementia using fMRI Data with a Graph Convolutional Network Approach"
+"**Early Prediction of Dementia using fMRI Data with a Graph Convolutional Network Approach**"

 ## Requirements
 PyTorch Geometric,